-Painful periods (dysmenorrhoea) are common in teenagers and young adults.
+Dysmenorrhoea is the medical term for painful periods.
+It is common for periods to be painful for teenagers and young adults.
 Periods tend to become less painful as you get older.
 An anti-inflammatory painkiller often eases the pain.
 In most cases, the cause of the pain during periods is not clear.
-In some cases, usually in women in their 30s or 40s, a problem in the pelvis causes the pain.
+Sometimes, usually in women in their 30s or 40s, a problem in the pelvis causes the pain.

 Who has painful periods?